 What’s the optimal kind of advertising for my business?

-As we sit here in the middle of 2020, I must admit to being somewhat astonished that print advertising is still with us.
+Today, I must admit to being somewhat astonished that print advertising is still with us.

 My wife and I sometimes receive print advertising in the form of glossy home improvement “magazines” which contain zero helpful articles and 100% ads.